 Effective April 5, 2011, we entered into an at will employment agreement with Francisco Silva, our Vice President of Research and Development.
-Pursuant to the employment agreement, as amended in January 2018, Mr. Silva is currently entitled to receive a salary of \$287,500 per annum.
+Pursuant to the employment agreement, as amended, Mr. Silva is currently entitled to receive a salary of \$287,500 per annum.
 In addition, pursuant to the employment agreement, as amended, Mr. Silva is entitled to receive an annual bonus of up to 20% of his annual salary (up to 16% of his annual salary for 2016) based on the satisfaction of certain performance goals.
 Further, pursuant to the employment agreement, as amended, in the event that Mr. Silva's employment with us is terminated without cause, Mr. Silva would be entitled to receive severance in an amount equal to 50% of his then annual base salary.

-Effective December 1, 2010, we entered into an at will employment agreement with Mandy Clyde, our Vice President of Operations.
-Pursuant to the employment agreement, as amended, Ms. Clyde is currently entitled to receive a salary of \$149,500 per annum.
-Further, pursuant to the employment agreement, in the event that Ms. Clyde's employment with us is terminated without cause, Ms. Clyde would be entitled to receive a cash severance amount of \$50,000.
+Effective September 2, 2015, we entered into an at will employment agreement with Robert Paccasassi, our Vice President of Quality and Compliance.
+Pursuant to the employment agreement, as amended, Mr. Paccasassi is currently entitled to receive a salary of \$201,250 per annum.
+In addition, pursuant to the employment agreement, Mr. Paccasassi is entitled to receive an annual bonus of up to 25% of his annual salary based upon the satisfaction of certain performance goals.